Financial-Times/origami/README.md

 </div>
 ```

+#### Pagination Rules

+The number of pages to display is not enforced by Origami.
+However we recommend the following:
+- Show no more than 7 pages at a time.
+When there are more than 7 pages, hide more pages behind the pagination ellipsis in the following way.
+Given:
+	- The selected page is below 3 show ellipsis with 3 pages either side.
+	- The selected page is one of the last 2 pages show ellipsis with 3 pages either side.
+	- The 3rd page is selected show 4 pages, the ellipsis, and 2 more pages.
+	- The 3rd from last page is selected show 2 pages, the ellipsis, and 4 more pages.
+	- The selected page is more than 3 from the first of last page show the first page, ellipsis, three pages, ellipsis, and the last page.

+For an example see the [pagination demos in the Origami registry](https://registry.origami.ft.com/components/o-buttons@6.0.19#demo-pagination-layout).

+#### Pagination Theme

 A theme modifier such as `o-buttons--inverse` may be added to the buttons within a pagination block.

+#### Pagination Size

 ### Disabled